sduplan/bojler/index.md

 ### Table cells and headings
 We've updated default typography values for all table cells and headings.

-Default values are defined in `px` instead of `em` to work properly in all e-mail clients (Different e-mail clients use different baselines, which makes pixel-perfect work near-impossible when using `em`).
+Default values are defined in `px` instead of `em` to work properly in all email clients (Different email clients use different baselines, which makes pixel-perfect work near-impossible when using `em`).
 <table>
     <thead>
         <tr>